We Hung Out in Ferris Bueller’s Bedroom with the Artists Who Recreated It

 Ferris Bueller was the original lifehacker, decades before that was even a thing.
-Any kid (or adult, for that matter) who has seen John Hughes’ iconic film Ferris Bueller’s Day –whether back in 1986 when it first came out, or in the nearly 30 years since its release – was probably struck by the same thought: How can I rig my room to fool people into thinking I’m home sick so I can spend the day doing whatever I want?
+Any kid (or adult, for that matter) who has seen John Hughes’ iconic film Ferris Bueller’s Day Off—whether back in 1986 when it first came out, or in the nearly 30 years since its release—was probably struck by the same thought: How can I rig my room to fool people into thinking I’m home sick so I can spend the day doing whatever I want?

 Toronto artists Sarah Keenlyside and Joe Clement are bringing this fantasy one step closer to reality: They’ve constructed an exact replica of Ferris’ bedroom, including all the ephemera and even a working IBM computer from that era, in the Gladstone Hotel as part of the venue’s Come Up to My Room immersive art exhibition.
 The friends and collaborators (they have matching tattoos) scoured eBay and crowdsourced the materials, and spent a ridiculous amount of time rewatching the film.
 The result is a pretty epic mindfuck of nostalgia and teenage fantasy.